eclipse/mosaic.website/content/docs/simulators/network_simulator_ns3.md

 You can test the installation of your docker image with the Tiergarten scenario, by activating ns3 in the `scenario_config.json`.

+{{% alert note %}}
+If MOSAIC cannot open a connection to the federate, try to add the option `-Dmosaic.no-detach=true` to the java call in the mosaic.sh file on Linux, or
+`-Dmosaic.no-detach=false` in the mosaic.bat file on Windows.
+{{% /alert %}}

 ## Configuration

 The whole ns-3 specific configuration is done via the files `ns3_config.json` and `ns3_federate_config.xml`